← home

 Maintaining a small number of semantically distinct commits at the tip of your feature branch makes your branch easier to maintain, understand, and review.
 It also makes rebasing easy.

 During the course of development, you often have to incoporate changes from a mainline branch into your feature branch.
-You should never use a merge in this scenario.
+You should not use a merge in this scenario.
 For one thing, merging pollutes your feature branch’s history and makes it hard to identify which commits are actually relevant to the feature.
 But more importantly, merges that involve conflict resolution end up splitting changes to the same region of code across multiple commits: the feature branch commit that originally introduced the changes and the potentially massive merge commits that resolved conflicts.
 This makes it hard for collaborators and even yourself to work with your branch.

 To incorporate changes from a mainline branch, you should rebase the feature branch onto it.
 Doing so results in a clean linear history that is easy to understand and work with.
 And having a small number of semantically distinct commits in the feature branch guarantees you won’t experience cascading rebase conflicts.